akado117/root-trip-parser/readMe.md

 - Trip
 -- construtor - store and parse time and distance
 -- parseTime function to parse time into duration
--- start/end time, duration, and distance getters
+-- duration, and distance getters

 - Main
 -- parseCommand function - takes in command and builds Driver or adds trip to driver -- report - returns drivers so calling medium can do whatever is needed with the information

+### Updates While Implementing
+- Adding validation for correct constructor arguments when creating Trips
+- No reason to have getters for start/end time for Trip
+- Was going to do string manipulation and math to get duraction in trip, date objects should be more readable even if there's a performance hit